-The general nature or purpose of the job:Perform strategic sourcing and procure supplies and services for assigned commodities/services under the direction of the commodity team leader.
+The General Nature or Purpose of the Job: The Procurement/ Sourcing Lead will perform strategic sourcing and procure supplies and services for assigned categories (Administration, Facilities, and Construction) and other assigned commodities/services under the direction of the Sourcing Director.

 Create and execute category strategies by leveraging current and future business requirements, market intelligence, and historical spend to drive cost reduction, enterprise consistency, and business value

 Develop and lead cross functional teams to derive common specifications for products based on commodity knowledge, departmental requirements, product availability, etc.